 Mr. Richardson began his career as a structural engineer with John Portman & Associates, where he designed the structural components of high-rise office towers, hotels and commercial marts, and performed contract administration for the structural portion of the projects.
 He was a registered Professional Engineer in Georgia.

-Mr. Richardson was recognized by The Best Lawyers in America® in 2020 and the three years immediately preceding for Construction Law.
+Mr. Richardson was recognized by The Best Lawyers in America® in 2021 and the four years immediately preceding for Construction Law.
 He was recommended in 2020 by Legal 500 US for Construction.
 Mr. Richardson has been recognized for Construction in The International Who's Who of Business Lawyers.
-Mr. Richardson is AV® rated by Martindale-Hubbell.*
+He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.